Build a funnel chart

 Funnel charts are typically used to measure values across sequential stages in a linear process.
-With Sigma, you can create funnel charts to evaluate inputs across each stage and discover potential issues and bottlenecks in a workflow.
+Create funnel charts to evaluate inputs across each stage and discover potential issues and bottlenecks in a workflow.

 This document details basic funnel chart requirements and introduces key properties and format options to help you enhance your workbook visualizations.

 - Product marketing analytics: Monitor an email campaign pipeline to understand where most prospects are being lost, then assess opportunities for greater conversion.

 - Sales analytics: Track the number of prospects in each stage of the sales cycle to identify where most prospects are currently held, then assess investments in specific sales motions.

 - HR analytics: Analyze recruiting process stages by demographics (like age, gender, and application submitted) to measure pipeline dropoff rate for specific candidate groups, then determine if dropoff exceeds expectations and indicates a need for process refinement.

 The ability to create funnel charts and other visualizations requires the following: